Kuroko

 Kuroko (黒衣) are stagehands in traditional Japanese theatre, who dress all in black.

 Lexical background

-黒衣 primarily read kurogo, differentiating from the other readings kokui/kokue/kuroginu "black clothes", the go/gi suffix underlining the wearing intent.
-Another synonym for the stagehands was also 黒具 kurogo "black instrument" as they were meant to serve the performance.
+黒衣 is primarily read 'kurogo,' differentiating from the other readings kokui/kokue/kuroginu "black clothes" – the go/gi suffix underlining the 'wearing' intent.
+Another synonym for the stagehands was also 黒具 'kurogo' "black instrument" as they were meant to serve the performance.

-Over time the non voiced mispronounciation kuroko also started being popularly used, and needed its own spelling that took the simple 子 ko character as an ateji (sound only), making the 黒子 kuroko word.
-Originally though 黒子 was read hokuro and meant "beauty spot".

-By contamination nowadays the two readings kuroko/kurogo are both available for the two spellings 黒衣/黒子.
+Over time, the unvoiced mispronounciation 'kuroko' also started to be used, and needed its own spelling that took the simple 子 ko character as an 'ateji' (sound only), making the 黒子 kuroko word.
+(Originally though 黒子 was read 'hokuro' and meant "beauty spot.")
+Hirofumi The two readings kuroko/kurogo are both available for the two spellings 黒衣/黒子.

 Description

 In kabuki, the kuroko serve many of the same purposes as running crew.
 They move scenery and props on stage, aiding in scene changes and costume changes.
 They will also often play the role of animals, will-o-the-wisps, or other roles which are played not by an actor in full costume, but by holding a prop.
 Kuroko wear all black, head to toe, in order to imply that they are invisible and not part of the action onstage.